mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Priority Queue / Tx Prioriziation

 - 129 buckets based on balance
-  - bucket min based on number of leading zeros (uint128)
+  - based on bit in the balance field, determined by number of leading zeros
 - bucket maximum size 250000
 - bucket sorted by account last modified time (local time of last received block)
 - when adding to a full bucket, the last block in the bucket is dropped